neuralarmy/independent-waterline/README.md

 ## How to run:
 1. Navigate to the project folder in command line.

+2. Type "npm install" in the folder where package.json is to install dependencies.

-2. Type - "node index.js" into command prompt and press enter.
+3. Type - "node index.js" into command prompt and press enter.

-3. You should see a database table "User" populated with some data.
+4. You should see a database table "User" populated with some data.